 “If you know R, you’ll never be unemployed.”
 That’s a line I hear a lot, lately.
 Why?
 Because data analysis skills are in demand.
 And R is used in both industry and academia.
 So, if you know R, you are more likely to find employment.

-Or if you want to just get started with minimal textbooks or instruction, check out this 8-page PDF, “Getting Started in R” (complete with its own datasets).
+Or if you want to just get started with minimal textbooks or instruction, check out the 8-page “Getting Started in R” Guide (complete with its own datasets).

 Once you’ve gleaned the basics of R, you might benefit from following advanced R users like Danielle Navarro (below) and others.